-Eric and I first came into contact he reached out to me on facebook, his was one of those messages that go in your “others” box.
+Eric and I first came into contact when he reached out to me on Facebook, his call out for help was one of those messages that go in your “others” box.
 Eric was on an assignment in Jeju when both his main and backup flash triggers broke.
 I could relate to how crappy that situation must be and gave him a list of every photographer I knew on the island that might be able to help.
 I don’t think either of us anticipated our paths crossing again.
-So when Ultimate Drive approached me to create another library of images for their new website and promotional materials, I knew I needed someone on the ground in Singapore if I was going to be able to pull it off.
+So, when Ultimate Drive approached me to create another library of images for their new website and promotional materials, I knew I needed someone on the ground in Singapore if I was going to be able to pull it off.
 Eric was the first guy I thought of and lucky for me he opted in on the job.

 Over the next couple of months, Eric, myself, and the client, used a project management tool called trello to plan out every aspect of the photo shoot.
 There is that saying in business “Hire people who are smarter than you” and I did just that.

-We needed two key things, good views of Marina Bay, and an open air rooftop parkade we could get clean shots of the cars on for the website cutouts.
+We needed two key things, good views of Marina Bay, and an open-air rooftop parking lot we could use to get clean shots of the cars for the website cutouts.
 Eric found both.
 He also brought in models, interviewed them and uploaded their images to trello for our selection.
 Eric was on top of it and man did it feel good to have a few less responsibilities on my plate.

 Eric’s assistance didn’t end after locations were scouted and models cast.
-He met me on arrival and took me to the best money exchange in town and then our locations so I could know what to expect on shoot day.
+He met me on arrival and took me to the best money exchange in town and then to our locations, so I could know what to expect on shoot day.

-Okay, I know I’m gushing about Eric… I didn’t actually expect him to become the epicenter of this post but I think this whole hiring someone smarter than you / working with asssistants and producers is actually far more valuable information than me going off about how cool it was to hang out in super cars all day… Lets move to point form to keep your scroll finger from getting sore:
+Okay, I know I’m gushing about Eric… I didn’t actually expect him to become the epicenter of this post, but I think this whole hiring someone smarter than you / working with assistants and producers is actually far more valuable information than me going off about how cool it was to hang out in super cars all day… Let’s transition to bullet-point form to keep your scroll finger from getting sore:

-Photographing super cars in Singapore was one of the highlights of my life.
-Sure, it was awesome to spend countless hours riding around in a Ferrari/Lamborghini in one of the most iconic megalopolises in the world for three days, but the even bigger highlight was seeing how all the planning, gruelingly hot 12+ hour work days and collaboration with Eric, the Ultimate Drive team and models all came together and allowed us to create a photo library I feel exponentially exceeded the images I delivered only a year ago.
+Photographing super cars in Singapore was definitely a highlight in my life.
+Sure, it was awesome to spend countless hours riding around in a Ferrari/Lamborghini in one of the most iconic megalopolises in the world for three days, but the best part was seeing how all the planning, gruelingly hot 12+ hour work days and collaboration with Eric, the Ultimate Drive team and models and allowed us to create a photo library I feel exponentially exceeded the images I delivered only a year ago.